laraXgram/laraxgram.github.io/src/templates.md

 php laragram make:template greeting
 ```

-The `.t8.php` extension informs the framework that the file contains a [Temple8 template](/temple8.md).
-Temple8 templates contain method input as well as Temple8 directives that allow you to easily call a api request, create "if" statements, iterate over data, and more.
+The `.t8.php` extension informs the framework that the file contains a [Template template](/temple8.md).
+Template templates contain method input as well as Template directives that allow you to easily call a api request, create "if" statements, iterate over data, and more.

 Once you have created a template, you may return it from one of your application's listens or controllers using the global `template` helper: